friendlyman23/AIFConverter/README.md

 the .aif file you wish to convert in the same directory as win32_converter.exe, then passing the filename to the executable as an argument on the command line.

-Build.bat will build from source, but requires your terminal to be configured to run the MSVC compiler.
+Build.bat will build from source, but requires your shell to be configured to run the MSVC compiler.